alevis/alevis/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an API
+- 🔭 Working on an API
-- 🌱 I’m currently learning ML on coursera
+- 🌱 Learning ML on coursera
-- 👯 I’m looking to collaborate on python packages; flask, django, fastAPI
+- 👯 Looking to collaborate on python packages; flask, django, fastAPI
-- 🤔 I’m looking for help with an idea
+- 🤔 Looking for help with an idea
 - 💬 Ask me about ...
 - 📫 How to reach me: email
 - ~~😄 Pronouns: ...~~
-- ⚡ Fun fact: ...
+- ~~⚡ Fun fact: ...